On September 28, 1978 "Black Sabbath" released their eighth studio album "Never Say Die!"

 So, as already known, the first cracks in the cohesive lineup that formed the band, began to appear already on the band's fourth album "Vol. 4" which was released 6 years earlier.

-These cracks deepened over the years, and the band members' drug and alcohol addictions only worsen the situation, to the point that work on the band's previous album - "Technical Ecstasy"(1976), was done almost solely by Tony Iommi, while the rest of the band spent most of the time on the Florida beaches and/or drowning in drugs and alcohol.
+These cracks deepened over the years, and the band members' drug and alcohol addictions only worsened the situation, to the point that work on the band's previous album - "Technical Ecstasy"(1976), was done almost solely by Tony Iommi, while the rest of the band spent most of the time on the Florida beaches and/or drowning in drugs and alcohol.

 The severe drug and alcohol addiction gave its signals on all the band members, but the impact was particularly devastating for singer Ozzy Osbourne, who before recording the album simply left the band.